arc-h2o/Expense-Tracker/README.md

 ## Acknowledgments

 - This project was developed as part of a learning exercise in C++ and object-oriented programming.

----

-**Note**: This project is for educational purposes and may not include advanced error handling or production-level features.
+- This project is for educational purposes and may not include advanced error handling or production-level features.
 Use it as a starting point for learning and building more sophisticated    applications.

 For bug report or feature request, please [open an issue](https://github.com/arc-h2o/OOP-Project-1/issues).